 Eye problems are associated with: getting older, smoking, injuries, exposure to ultra-violet (UV) light from the sun, and not eating enough healthy food .
 Eye health problems can result in low vision (not being able to see properly).
 This can be corrected with glasses, contact lenses or eye surgery.
 Eye health problems can result in impaired eyesight and blindness.

 For Indigenous children, the 2008 NIEHS found they had better vision than other children in Australia, especially in remote areas .
-There were similar findings in the WAACHS .
-The 2008 NATSISS found that almost one-in-ten Indigenous children had an eye or sight problem .
+The 2012-2013 AATSIHS found that one-in-eleven Indigenous children had an eye or sight problem .

-The WAACHS found that almost one-in-five Indigenous children had recurring ear infections (ear infections that keep coming back) .
-Young children (0-11 years) were more likely to have recurring ear infections than were older children (12-17 years).
-Hearing that wasn’t normal was reported by their carers for 7% of Indigenous children.
+The WAACHS found that almost one-in-five Indigenous children had recurring ear infections .
+Young children (0-11 years) were more likely to have recurring ear infections than older children (12-17 years).
+Hearing that wasn't normal was reported by their carers for 7% of Indigenous children.
 There is a strong link between recurring ear infections and abnormal hearing: 28% of children who had recurring ear infections with discharge (runny ears) also had abnormal hearing, compared with 1% of those without ear infections.

-In the NT in 2007-2012, two-out-of-three Indigenous children who had child health checks with an ear, nose and throat examination had at least one middle ear condition .
+In the NT in 2007-2012, two-in-three Indigenous children who had child health checks with an ear, nose, and throat examination had at least one middle ear condition .
 For Indigenous children who had a follow-up hearing test, more than one-half had hearing loss in at least one ear.

-The oral health of Indigenous people is not as good as that of other Australians.
-The oral health of young non-Indigenous children has improved in recent years, but the oral health of young Indigenous children has generally worsened .
+The oral health of Indigenous people is not as good as that of non-Indigenous Australians .
+The oral health of young non-Indigenous children has improved in recent years, but the oral health of young Indigenous children has generally got worse.
 Indigenous children have more caries in their deciduous (baby) and permanent (adult) teeth than do non-Indigenous children, and their caries are often more severe.
 Indigenous children have more decayed, missing and filled teeth than do non-Indigenous children.
-In 2000-2003, Indigenous children also had more gingivitis (a mild form of periodontal disease) than did non-Indigenous children.
+In 2000-2003, Indigenous children also had more gingivitis (a mild form of periodontal disease) than non-Indigenous children.

-Indigenous adults had more than twice as much caries as non-Indigenous adults, and had three times the number of decayed surfaces, which often suggests poor access to timely dental care .
+Indigenous adults had more than twice as much caries as non-Indigenous adults, and had three times the number of decayed surfaces, which is often because of poor access to dental services .
 Indigenous adults also suffered from more periodontal disease than did non-Indigenous adults.
 More Indigenous adults than non-Indigenous adults suffered from edentulism (losing all of their teeth), especially at younger ages.

 A disability that is severe and affects how a person is able to live their life is classified as a 'profound/severe core activity restriction' .